Auto Accident Claim Frequently Asked Questions

 The driver at fault does not have insurance; do I have any options to recover damages?

 Yes, there are options available to you.
 You can sue the at-fault party directly and make a claim for damages against your insurance policy which covers uninsured motorist cases.
-Contact Zychowicz Law; we will help you decided on the best way to pursue your claim.
+Contact Zychowicz Law LLC; we will help you decided on the best way to pursue your claim.

 What should I do if I was just a passenger of the at-fault driver but still suffered injuries?